 “Alita,” he began, “I’m glad you’re finally up.
 We have a visitor.”
 At that, the man who’s back was towards Alita pushed his chair back, and the hackles on the back of Alita’s neck rose.
 She recognized that movement, but she just couldn’t place it.
 Possibly because of the form this cyborg wore?
 Alita’s careful stance widened slightly, ready for movement, causing Kimji to flutter its ear rotors.
 The man began to turn, and when Alita caught sight of his profile, alarm bells started ringing deep in her psyche.
 She felt her acceleration chip activate, and adrenal pumps and combat stim injectors prime.
 Alita’s head tilted sideways slightly, her brows furrowed, and her eyes narrowed.

-With a guttural roar, Alita ran towards the kitchen, her right hand swung back, two fingers extended and bathed in blue flame.
+With a guttural roar, Alita ran towards the kitchen, her right hand snatching the Damascus blade from where it was secured to her left arm, the blade’s surface crawling with blue plasma as she accelerated.
 Kimji took off from Alita’s shoulder as she began to run, hovering around and finally settling on the top of a lamp, with a clear view of the kitchen.
-It was all Ido could do to interpose himself between Alita and her prey, a look of horror on his normally so jovial features.
+It was all Ido could do to interpose himself between Alita and her prey, a look of horror on his normally so-jovial features.

 A few minutes later, Alita was treating Ido’s burnt hand, doing her usual excellent job at first aid.
 Gerhad, who had been making tea at the sink during the altercation, had offered to do it, but Alita wouldn’t let anyone else fix the mistake she had made.
 Ido sat back in his kitchen chair, wincing a little as Alita carefully bandaged his hand, and Gerhad and Ajakutty looked on.
 The silence was more than a little awkward.